 Shhh!
 Don't tell anyone, but Apple's made a thing!
-In news that hardly anybody noticed, let alone paid attention to, the obscure Californian company unveiled a new tablet that nobody's particularly interested in, taking a few half-hearted swipes at Samsung, the Xbox 360 and the PS3 in a pathetic attempt to try and get some press coverage.
+In news that hardly anybody noticed, let alone paid attention to, the obscure Californian company unveiled a new tablet that nobody's particularly interested in, taking a few half-hearted swipes at Samsung,

 Meanwhile back in our world, the new iPad launch was the usual hotly anticipated big deal.